An Arya & Gendry Reunion Is Coming On

-With Game of Thrones picking back up on April 14, it's almost certain to have a very exciting reunion between Arya Stark and Gendry, a blacksmith who is actually the bastard son of the late king Robert Baratheon.
+With Game of Thrones having just picked back up, it's almost certain to have a very exciting reunion between Arya Stark and Gendry, a blacksmith who is actually the bastard son of the late king Robert Baratheon.
 The last time the two (who were definitely trending towards romance) saw each other was in season 3.
 Here's why Game of Thrones season 8 is going to be their moment to shine, and perhaps even be endgame.

 Season 1: Arya & Gendry First Met